 In ritual and magic, particularly, we can then use those representations to help us get closer to the ideas we’re trying to reach in our ritual and magical work.

-For example: I live in Minnesota.
-I don’t have an ocean handy.
+For example: I used to live in Minnesota.
+I didn’t have an ocean handy.
 But if I’m looking at Water, I can look at all of the other things that fall in that category, and consider what options the Mississippi, a lake, a stream, my bathtub, or a glass of water might bring for my ritual work.
 They’re all Water – just in different amounts and settings.
 In the same way, a candle can be a representation of the Sun – something we’re never going to get near, or of a hearth for a community to gather around, even if we’re in a room that doesn’t actually have a fireplace.

 But at the same time, a river is not an ocean, a glass of water is not lake, and a candle is not the sun: even when we’re using one thing to link to another, it’s good to keep in mind how they’re different, and adapt appropriately.